owen-brooks/craigslist-car-finder/README.md

 ## TODO / Notes

 - Deploy to Google Cloud.
-Has all the files just need to create app and collect requirements
+Has all the files, just need to create app and collect requirements
 - Collect additional data (transmission type, fuel, title, etc.)
 - Try to present cars as images.
-This can be tough to scale - it seems the sites for different regions label there images in HTML differently
+This can be tough to scale - it seems the sites for different regions, label the post images in HTML differently